sindhu-rajesh/StarNine-Clinic/Introduction/Advantages.md

 # **9. ADVANTAGES:**
-Here are the advantages of Rapidoc healthcare service
+Here are the advantages of StarNine healthcare service
 - Convenient access to healthcare services and medical information anytime, anywhere.
 - User-friendly interface for easy navigation and quick appointment bookings.
 - Timely updates on bed availability at emergency centers for informed decision-making during emergencies.